 During the year the performance of the Board, the Audit Committee, the Nomination Committee, the Remuneration Committee and individual Directors was evaluated through a discussion based assessment process led by the Chairman.
 The performance of the Chairman was evaluated by the other Directors.
+The Board concluded that the Chairman and each Director contributed effectively and demonstrated commitment to his role.
+The Board also concluded that the performance of the Board as a whole and its committees was effective.
 The UK Code requires the Company to engage an external facilitator for the Board evaluation every three years.
 However, the Board has elected not to comply with this requirement as disclosed on page 26.